LarryNaaa/Technical-Summary/Java/Java OOP/Collections.md

 ### ArrayList
 ArrayList provides us with **dynamic arrays** in Java.
 Though, it may be **slower than standard arrays** but can be helpful in programs where lots of manipulation in the array is needed. **The size of an ArrayList is increased automatically** if the collection grows or shrinks if the objects are removed from the collection.
 Java ArrayList allows us to **randomly access the list**.
 ArrayList **can not be used for primitive types**, like int, char, etc. We will need a wrapper class for such cases.

-#### Methods
-##### Adding Elements
-> + add(Object): This method is used to add an element at the end of the ArrayList.
-> + add(int index, Object): This method is used to add an element at a specific index in the ArrayList.

-##### Changing Elements
-> + set(int index, Object): Replaces the element at the specified position in this list with the specified element.

-##### Removing Elements
-> + remove(Object): This method is used to simply remove an object from the ArrayList.
-If there are multiple such objects, then the first occurrence of the object is removed.
-> + remove(int index): Since an ArrayList is indexed, this method takes an integer value which simply removes the element present at that specific index in the ArrayList.
-After removing the element, all the elements are moved to the left to fill the space and the indices of the objects are updated.

-##### Iterating the ArrayList

 ### LinkedList
 LinkedList class is an implementation of the LinkedList data structure which is a linear data structure where **the elements are not stored in contiguous locations and every element is a separate object with a data part and address part.** The elements are **linked using pointers and addresses.** Each element is known as a node.

 ### Vector
 A vector provides us with dynamic arrays in Java.
-Though, it may be slower than standard arrays but can be helpful in programs where lots of manipulation in the array is needed.
-This is identical to ArrayList in terms of implementation.
+It is identical to ArrayList in terms of implementation.
 However, the primary difference between a vector and an ArrayList is that **a Vector is synchronized and an ArrayList is non-synchronized.**

 ### Stack
 Stack class models and implements the Stack data structure.
 The class is based on the basic principle of **last-in-first-out**.
 In addition to the basic push and pop operations, the class provides three more functions of empty, search and peek.
 The class can also be referred to as **the subclass of Vector**.

+### What is the difference between ArrayList and LinkedList and Vector
+1. ArrayList is a dynamic array, it's elements can be accessed directly by using the get and set methods.

+2. LinkedList is implemented as a double linked list, its performance on add and remove is better than arraylist, but worse on get and set methods.

+3. Vector is similar with arraylist, but it is synchronized.

+### What is the difference between ArrayList and Array
+1. An array is basic functionality provided by Java.
+ArrayList is part of collection framework in Java.
+2. Array can contain both primitive data types as well as objects of a class .
+However, ArrayList only supports object entries.
+3. Array is a fixed size data structure while ArrayList is not.
+4. ArrayList supports many additional operations like indexOf(), remove(), etc. These functions are not supported by Arrays.

 ## Queue
 A queue interface maintains the **FIFO(First In First Out) order** similar to a real-world queue line.
 This interface is dedicated to **storing all the elements where the order of the elements matter.**